ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 returns an equivalent span over the original HTML.

-If the span argument was produced by running the `detag` statement over an empty document, the function remaps the spans to the beginning of the document \(that is, Document.text\[0-0\]\).
+If the span argument was produced by running the `detag` statement over an empty document, the function remaps the spans to the beginning of the document (in other words, Document.text\[0-0\]).
 Also, if the `detag` statement produces an empty string, the function remaps the spans to the beginning of the document.
 The only part of AQL that produces such derived text object is the `detag` statement.

 The following example illustrates the use of the `Remap` function: